Blog: Let’s get (a)political: all you need to know about elections and public relations

 Unless you’re a political junkie, you may have been trying to shut out the noise of the past few weeks while our federal pollies have been kissing babies on the hustings.

-However, while the federal election campaign is drawing to a close, we’re now inside the 12-month sprint to the next South Australian election and politicians will be on the campaign trail again soon enough.
+However, while the federal election campaign is over, we’re now inside the 12-month sprint to the next South Australian election and politicians will be on the campaign trail again soon enough.

 Tempting as it might be at times, ignoring elections – and the electoral cycle - can be at a business or organisation’s peril when it comes to strategic communications.